UVRI-BCB/PathogenGenomicsTraining/docs/analysis.md

 ### Mapping mNGS onto reference genomes

-Map the short reads onto the reference generate, and obtain mapping statistics
+Map the short reads onto the reference genome, and obtain mapping statistics

 ```
 tanoti -r data/sars-cov-2.fasta -i data/SRR19400485_1.fastq data/SRR19400485_2.fastq -p 1
 SAM_STATS FinalAssembly.sam
 ```

-To keep order in our working directory, let us create a mapping directiry add the alignment map to it and change it name to reflect the sample ID.
+To keep order in our working directory, let us create a mapping directory add the alignment map to it and change it name to reflect the sample ID.

 ```
 mkdir mapping